-1. For a corporation: by a responsible corporate officer.
-For the purpose of this section, a responsible corporate officer means: (a) a president, secretary, treasurer, or vice-president of the corporation in charge of a principal business function, or any other person who performs similar policy or decision-making functions for the corporation; or (b) The manager of one or more manufacturing, production or operating facilities, provided the manager is authorized to make management decisions that govern the operation of the regulated facility including having explicit or implicit duty of making major capital investment recommendations, and initiating and directing other comprehensive measures to assure long-term environmental compliance with environmental laws and regulations; the manager can ensure that the necessary systems are established or actions taken to gather complete and accurate information for permit application requirements; and where authority to sign documents has been assigned or delegated to the manager in accordance with corporate procedures.
-2. For a partnership or sole proprietorship: by a general partner or the proprietor, respectively; or 3.
-In the case of a municipal, state, or other public facility, by either the principal executive officer, the ranking elected official or other duly authorized employee.
+1. For corporations - a president, secretary, treasurer, or vice-president of the corporation in charge of a principal business function, or any other person who performs similar policy or decision making functions for the corporation; or the manager of one or more manufacturing, production or operating facilities, provided the manager is authorized to make management decisions which govern the operation of the regulated facility including having explicit or implicit duty of making major capital investment recommendations, and initiating and directing other comprehensive measures to assure long-term environmental compliance with environmental laws and regulations; the manager can ensure that the necessary systems are established or actions taken to gather complete and accurate information for permit application requirements; and where authority to sign documents has been assigned or delegated to the manager in accordance with corporate procedures; 2.
+For partnerships - a general partner; 3.
+For a sole proprietorship - the proprietor; or, 4.
+For a municipality, state or other public facility - a principal executive officer, a ranking elected official or other duly authorized employee.

 For e-DMR, the person signing and submitting the DMR will need to obtain an eBusiness Center account and Personal Identification Number (PIN).
-Additionally, Delegated Responsible Officials must be delegated by the Responsible Official on-line using the eBusiness Center's delegation function.
+Additionally, Delegated Responsible Officials must be delegated by the Responsible Official, either on-line using the eBusiness Center's delegation function, or on a paper delegation form provided by Ohio EPA.
 For more information on the PIN and delegation processes, please view the following web page:

-<https://epa.ohio.gov/help-center/ebusiness-center>
+<http://epa.ohio.gov/dsw/edmr/eDMR.aspx>

 C. DMRs submitted using e-DMR shall be submitted to Ohio EPA by the 20th day of the month following the month-of-interest.
+DMRs submitted on paper must include the original signed DMR form and shall be mailed to Ohio EPA at the following address so that they are received no later than the 15th day of the month following the month-of-interest: